bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/razvan.costea2205/index.md

 ### Week 5 - 11 May

+During the first week, I soldered the pins for all my components during the lab session.
+After that, I placed both Picos on the breadboard and managed to connect them by following the instructions in the datasheet.

+I also connected one of the LEDs and the BME280 sensor and managed to get readings from it.

 ### Week 12 - 18 May

+In the second week, I connected the buzzer and activated it and the LED only when the temperature reached above a certain threshold.
+I also connected the TSL2561 sensor and wrote the code for it, getting readings.

+After that, I configured the GPS module and had to do a lot of outdoors trips in order to get my location by sattelite.

 ### Week 19 - 25 May

+During the final week, I connected the LCD screen to the main circuit (it has no I2C, so I had to use the data lines directly) and managed to print text on it.

+I added another LED an reconfigured a lot of my code in order to make the LEDs flash alternatively and the buzzer play an alarm only when certain parameters are reached and stop when within normal ranges.

+Lastly, I used the Wi-Fi module of the Pico to host an endpoint to which I can connect to request sensor readings.
+The GPS coordinates are also sent on that connection when dangerous levels are reached.

 ## Hardware